top of page

 Entrepreneur, Inventor, Investor, Military Veteran.
 Ricardo is a member of G3 Management & Investments a division of Great Lakes Real Estate and a real estate professional.
 He is a real estate professional and a successful real estate investor for over 15 years.

-NOT INVESTMENT, FINANCIAL, LEGAL, TAX, OR OTHER ADVICE: This blog is for informational purposes only and not a substitute for professional advice.
-We do not offer advice, solicitation, recommendations, or endorsements.
+NOT INVESTMENT, FINANCIAL, LEGAL, TAX, OR OTHER ADVICE: This blog is for informational purposes only and is not a substitute for professional advice.
+We do not offer investment advice, solicitation, recommendations, or endorsements.
 You are solely responsible for evaluating the information's merits and risks.
 Always consult a qualified professional before acting.